-- 2. Sexual Intercourse (or attempts to commit) is any penetration, however slight, of a bodily orifice with any object(s) or body part.
+- 1. Sexual Contact (or attempts to commit) is the intentional touching of another person's intimate body parts, clothed or unclothed, if that intentional touching can reasonably be construed as having the intent or purpose of obtaining sexual arousal or gratification. - 2.
+Sexual Intercourse (or attempts to commit) is any penetration, however slight, of a bodily orifice with any object(s) or body part.
 Sexual Intercourse includes vaginal or anal penetration by a penis, object, tongue or finger, or any contact between the mouth of one person and the genitalia of another person. - 3.
 Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed upon sexual activity.
 Consent must be informed, freely and actively given.
 It is the responsibility of the initiator to obtain clear and affirmative responses at each stage of sexual involvement.
 Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 The lack of a negative response is not consent.
 An individual who is incapacitated by alcohol and/or other drugs both voluntarily or involuntarily consumed may not give consent.
 Past consent of sexual activity does not imply ongoing future consent.

-Consent cannot be given if any of the following are present: Force, Coercion or Incapacitation.
+Consent cannot be given if any of the following are present: A. Force, B. Coercion or C. Incapacitation.